n-bernat/flutter_app_preferences/README.md

 ```

-3. Provide it everywhere in your app
+3. Provide it everywhere in your app.

 - `provider`